Ebedthan/aebou_blog/content/blog/beginR.md

 ---
 date: 2017-12-19
-slug: BeginR_Follow
+slug: "BeginR_Follow"
-title: BeginR: Follow and engage with the community tags:[rstats]
+title: "BeginR: Follow and engage with the community"
+tags: [rstats]
 ---

 First of all begining with R (so we can said that you are a beginR) you will be fueled by many tutorial on the web just by googling first time.